elamaran619/amazon-quicksight-user-guide/doc_source/parameters-filtering-by.md

 # Using Filters with Parameters in Amazon QuickSight<a name="parameters-filtering-by"></a>

-Use this section to filter the data in an analysis or dashboard by a parameter value\.
+Use this section to filter the data in an analysis or dashboard by a single\-value parameter value\.
+To use a multivalued parameter—one with a multiselect drop\-down control—create a custom filter that is equal \(or not equal\) to the values\.

 Before using a filter with a parameter, you should already know how to work with filters\.

 1. Verify that your analysis has a parameter already created\.
 Choose **Edit** from either the parameter or the control's menu to find out what settings are in use\.

-1. Choose the **Filter** pane from the left side of the screen\.
+1. Choose the **Filter** pane from the left of the screen\.
 If there is already a filter for the field that you want to use, choose it to open its settings\.
 Otherwise, create a filter for the field that you want to filter by parameter\.

-1. Select** Use Parameters**\.
+1. Choose **Use Parameters**\.

 1. Choose your parameters from the list or lists below **Use parameters**\.
 For text \(string\) fields, first choose **Custom Filter**, and then enable **Use Parameters**\.